 Temporal orientation and the acquisition of attitude verbs

 How do children figure out the meanings of attitude verbs such as want and know, which describe abstract mental states?
-Previous work has suggested that children could use pragmatic-syntactic bootstrapping to acquire the split betweeen preferentials (want, need, try) and representationals (know, think).
-However, some languages, such as Dutch, do not seem to show such reliable syntactic differences between preferentials and representationals.
+Previous work has suggested that children could use pragmatic-syntactic bootstrapping to acquire the split between desire verbs (want, need, try—preferential attitudes) and belief verbs (know, think—representational attitudes).
+However, some languages, such as Dutch, do not seem to show such reliable syntactic differences between belief verbs and desire verbs.
 This project therefore aims to examine another possible source of evidence learners could draw on: temporal orientation, which has also been suggested to be key to the acquisition of root and epistemic modals (van Dooren et al., 2022).
-A rich formal literature has observed that preferentials are typically future-oriented, while representationals can or must be non-future-oriented (Condoravdi, 2002; Klecha, 2016).
-We are currently examining a corpus of child-directed speech in English to ask (1) whether temporal orientation tracks the representational/preferential split in children’s input and (2) whether surface tempo-aspectual features, which are more directly observable by a learner, correlate with temporal orientation.
-Our preliminary results suggest that preferentials are indeed strongly associated with future temporal orientation, and that non-future temporal orientation tracks representationality.
-Surface tempo-aspectual features such as tense and aspect correlate reliably with temporal orientation, but they would likely only be transparent to a learner in finite contexts.
-Overall, sensitivity to temporal orientation appears to be a promising strategy in acquiring the representational/preferential split, but it may need to combine with other syntactic and pragmatic cues to support attitude verb learning.
+A rich formal literature has observed that desire verbs are typically future-oriented, while belief verbs can be non-future-oriented (Condoravdi, 2002; Klecha, 2016).
+We are currently examining a corpus of child-directed speech in English to ask (1) whether temporal orientation tracks the belief/desire split in children’s input and (2) whether surface temporal-aspectual features, which are more directly observable by a learner, correlate with temporal orientation.
+Our preliminary results suggest that desire verbs are indeed strongly associated with future temporal orientation, and that non-future temporal orientation tracks representationality.
+Surface temporal-aspectual features such as tense and aspect correlate reliably with temporal orientation, but they would likely only be transparent to a learner in finite contexts.
+Overall, sensitivity to temporal orientation appears to be a promising strategy in acquiring the belief/desire split, but it may need to combine with other syntactic and pragmatic cues to support attitude verb learning.

-Infants' acquisition of speech acts and clause types
+Infants' understanding of clause types and speech acts

 In this project, we are interested in when and how children acquire the basic clause types of their language (declaratives, interrogatives, and imperatives) and the speech acts they are most commonly associated with (assertions, questions, and requests).
 Languages differ widely in the syntactic properties they associate with different clause types, yet somehow infants appear to know the mappings between basic clause types and their canonical speech acts by age 3 (and, we suspect, well before this).
 We are investigating when this mapping is in place through experimental studies, as well as using corpus analyses to examine how infants may make use of pragmatic information to figure out the alignment between clause types and speech acts.

-With Valentine Hacquard, Jeff Lidz, and Daniel Goodhue.
+With Daniel Goodhue, Valentine Hacquard, and Jeff Lidz

-For my master’s thesis, I examined children’s real-time processing and comprehension of the connectives so and but.
-Although children produce these connectives by age 3, previous work has found that their comprehension of connectives is not adultlike until surprisingly late—age 7 or later.
-They seem to particularly struggle with making adultlike contrastive inferences from sentences containing but.
+For my master’s thesis, I examined preschoolers' real-time processing and comprehension of the connectives so and but.
+Although children produce these connectives by age 3, previous work has found that their comprehension of connectives is not adult-like until surprisingly late—age 7 or later.
+They seem to particularly struggle with making adult-like contrastive inferences from sentences containing but.
 This project used eye-tracking to look at how French-speaking preschool children understood connectives in real time, and also examined executive function (specifically cognitive control) and socioeconomic status as possible contributing factors to children’s struggles with but.
-We found that preschoolers were sensitive to the difference between but and so both during processing and in their interpretations of novel words, and sometimes made contrastive inferences using but, but this effect was much less robust than adults.
+We found that preschoolers were sensitive to the difference between but and so both during processing and in their explicit interpretations of novel words, and that they sometimes made contrastive inferences using but, but this effect was much less robust than for adults.
 We did not see clear evidence of executive function effects.
 However, there was an effect of socioeconomic status, which may be related to how much literary language children are exposed to.
-We found that contrastive inferences appeared to be effortful, even for adults, which may suggest that preschoolers have difficulty identifying the exact dimension of contrast in particular uses of but.
+Contrastive inferences appeared to be effortful, even for adults, which may suggest that preschoolers have difficulty identifying the specific dimension of contrast associated with but in a given situation.

 With Alex de Carvalho and Hugh Rabagliati